 Charlotte Johnstone, adult learner, Totnes

-Comments from participants at my last course "Art for the Afraid: A course in Mindful Drawing" at Hamilton House, Bristol:
+Comments from participants at my recent course "Art for the Afraid: A course in Mindful Drawing" at Hamilton House, Bristol:

 "A very enjoyable, relaxing and peaceful journey to becoming/discovering the artist within, Changing perceptions and gathering skills"